• Senate rejects his nomination as substantive head of commission

 He was also accused of proceeding on official and private trips in a private carrier, Easy Jet owned by Mohammed.

-On one of such trips, he was said to have flown to Maiduguri along with Mohammed, and the Managing Director of Fidelity Bank Plc, Mr. Nnamdi Okonkwo, who was being investigated by the EFCC over complicity in funds allegedly lodged with the bank by the former Minister of Petroleum, Mrs. Diezani Alison-Madueke.
+On one of such trips, he was said to have flown to Maiduguri along with Mohammed, and the Managing Director of a first generation bank, who was being investigated by the EFCC over complicity in funds allegedly lodged with the bank by the former Minister of Petroleum, Mrs. Diezani Alison-Madueke.

 As a confirmation of his flamboyant lifestyle, DSS accused Magu of cultivating the habit of flying first class against the directive of the president.